 Gluck said the expertise these workshops brought to the table filled her with joy.

 “I love being able to really get engaged and learn from these cutting edge and emerging issues and to be able to bring in such a wide range of experts to Yale,” she said.
-“To hear their perspective and learn from them very purposefully casts a very broad mat to bring as many types of points of view and topics as possible.
+“To hear their perspective and learn, we very purposefully casts a very broad net to bring as many types of points of view and topics as possible.
 It just shows the reach of the pandemic and how many areas of our lives it has touched.”

 The next event in the series, “COVID and Ethics, Medical Rationing & Disability” will take place on Wednesday, Sept.
 16.